 Individuals shall pay annual dues.

-Family members shall pay annual dues plus $5.00 and be entitled to receive
+Family members shall be entitled to receive

 one copy of each Society publication thereafter printed during membership for

 one household.
 Each registered adult family member resident in one household